You can control your history and other browsing data, such as saved form entries.

-- Media licences: Licences for HTML5 or Flash protected content, such as films or music that you’ve played or downloaded, are deleted.
+- Media licences: Licences for HTML5 protected content, like films or music that you’ve played or downloaded, are deleted.

 - Cached images and files: Chrome remembers parts of pages to help them open faster during your next visit.
 Text and images from pages that you've visited in Chrome are removed.

 The 'Advanced' section includes the basic data types, plus the following: